 Instead of these linear methods, marketers are benefiting from a flexible, automated reporting stack, where all data is available and up-to-date at all times.

-Once the reserve of big business, data visualisation tools are now available through Cloud platforms such as Rezcomm Shop.
-As a result, data and analytics have been democratised, and data-driven insights can be available to workers throughout an organisation.
+Once the reserve of big business, data visualisation tools are now available through Cloud platforms such as Rezcomm.
+As a result, data and analytics have been democratised, and data-driven insights can be available to team members throughout an organisation.
 These platforms are easy to operate and offer an overview of data central to data analysis.
 They can be used in BI reporting to generate automatic dashboards that track company performance across key performance indicators and visually interpret the results.

 A data warehouse is a data repository used for reporting and data analysis.
 The visualisation tool is connected to the data warehouse to pull the data that feeds the dashboards and facilitate analysis as and when it’s needed.